njszym/XRD-AutoAnalyzer/README.md

 # An automatic analysis tool for XRD

-A package designed to automate the process of phase identification from XRD spectra using a probabilistic deep learning trained with physics-informed data augmentation.
+A package designed to automate phase identification from XRD spectra using a probabilistic deep learning model trained with physics-informed data augmentation.

 The corresponding manuscript can be found at [Chemistry of Materials](https://pubs.acs.org/doi/full/10.1021/acs.chemmater.1c01071).
 Reproducing the published results can be accomplished using the data provided in [figshare](https://figshare.com/s/69030545b8020de35633).